espy/hoodie-plugin-tutorial/README.md

 ## Prerequisites

 All you need to write a Hoodie plugin is a running Hoodie app.
 Your plugin lives directly in the app's `node_modules` directory and must be referenced in its `package.json`, just like any other npm module.
 You don't have to register and maintain it as an npm module once it is complete, but we'd like to be able to use npm's infrastructure for finding and installing Hoodie plugins, so we'd also like to encourage you to use it as well.
-See further down for how this needs to look exactly.
+We'll explain how to do this at the end of this document.

 ### The Hoodie Architecture

-If you haven't seen it yet, now is a good time to browse through the explanation of the Hoodie stack, and how it differs from what you might be used to.
+If you haven't seen it yet, now is a good time to browse through [the explanation of the Hoodie stack](http://hood.ie/intro.html), and how it differs from what you might be used to.
 One of Hoodie's core strengths is that it is offline first, which means the application (and therefore your plugin) should work regardless of the user's connection status.
 We do this by not letting the frontend send tasks to the backend directly.
 Instead, the frontend deposits tasks in the database, which, you might remember, is both local and remote and syncs whenever it can.
 These tasks are then picked up by the backend, which acts upon these tasks.
 When completed, the database emits corresponding events, which can then in turn be acted upon by the frontend.
 For this, we provide you with a Plugin API, which handles generating and managing these tasks, as well as a number of other things you'll probably want to do a lot of, like writing stuff to user databases and so on.

 ### The Plugin API and Tasks